 Mindfulness meditation in the workplace is supposed to help employees focus on the present and provide relief from the anxiety and stress of everyday life.
 This wellness trend has made its way into multinationals such as Apple, Nike, Yahoo, and Google.
-Meditation allows us to focus on ourselves yet encourages goodwill and kindness towards others.
+Meditation allows us to focus on ourselves yet encourages goodwill and kindness toward others.
 However, it’s hard to know where to start, given the thousands of articles you might find on the subject.

-Here we explain the benefits of meditation, as well as suggesting methods and tools to help you try it out.
+Here we explain the benefits of meditation, as well as suggest methods and tools help you try it out.